mattlewis92/karma-coverage-istanbul-reporter/README.md

       // if using webpack and pre-loaders, work around webpack breaking the source path
       fixWebpackSourcePaths: true,

-      // Omit files with no statements, no functions and no branches from the report
+      // Omit files with no statements, no functions and no branches covered from the report
       skipFilesWithNoCoverage: true,

       // Most reporters accept additional config options.
 You can pass these through the `report-config` option 'report-config': {
-        // all options available at: https://github.com/istanbuljs/istanbuljs/blob/aae256fb8b9a3d19414dcf069c592e88712c32c6/packages/istanbul-reports/lib/html/index.js#L135-L137
+        // all options available at: https://github.com/istanbuljs/istanbuljs/blob/73c25ce79f91010d1ff073aa6ff3fd01114f90db/packages/istanbul-reports/lib/html/index.js#L257-L261
         html: {
           // outputs the report in ./coverage/html
           subdir: 'html'